asoul-sig/asouldocs/docs/en-US/howto/customize-templates.md

 title: Customize templates
 ---

-Every [template file](set-up-documentation.md#template-files) can be customized through overloading, and custom template files should be placed under the `custom/templates` directory (the path of direcotry can be changed via `[page] CUSTOM_DIRECTORY`).
+Every [template file](set-up-documentation.md#template-files) can be customized through overwrite, and custom template files should be placed under the `custom/templates` directory (the path of direcotry can be changed via `[page] CUSTOM_DIRECTORY`).

-It is only recommended to customize the `home.html` and `navbar.html` files to maintain the maximum backward compatibility.
+It is only recommended to customize the `home.html` and `common/navbar.html` files to maintain the maximum backward compatibility.

 ## UI framework